 Since the chèvre has a tofu base, it also elevates the salad to more of a filling meal, which is especially handy if you’re serving it as an entrée.
 (Don’t feel like adding a step?
 The salad is delicious either with or without the chèvre.)

-Finally, it gets finished off with cider vinaigrette made with unfiltered apple cider vinegar, maple syrup, extra virgin olive oil, and stoneground mustard.
+Finally, this fall salad with apples gets finished off with cider vinaigrette made with unfiltered apple cider vinegar, maple syrup, extra virgin olive oil, and stoneground mustard.
 This tangy tart dressing has a terrific apple bite.